xiehb-evolution/hybrid-effects/README.md

 The analysis maintains distinction between reciprocal heterozygotes to account for parent-of-origin effects.

-### 4.2 Statistical analysis pipeline
+### 4.2 Definition of hybrid effects

-Within each 100-kb window, phenotypic means were calculated for each genotype class using the 135 trait measurements.
+The hybrid effect was defined as the difference in phenotypic means of the homozygous and heterozygous genotypes in the LW-MIN F2 population.
+Within each 100-kb window, phenotypic means were calculated for each genotype on the 135 traits.
 The analysis was conducted separately for males and females.
 Four homozygote-heterozygote comparisons were performed:

 1. MIN/MIN vs MIN/LW
 2. MIN/MIN vs LW/MIN
 3. LW/LW vs MIN/LW
 4. LW/LW vs LW/MIN

-The hybrid effect size was calculated and standardized:
+The hybrid effect size was calculated and standardized as below:

 ```
-Standardized Hybrid Effect = (Heterozygote Mean - Homozygote Mean) / Sex-Mean
+Standardized hybrid effect size = (Heterozygote Mean - Homozygote Mean) / (Sex mean)
 ```

 This normalization enables direct comparison across all 135 traits with different units and scales.